 When Eboshi tells him how she plans to defeat all the gods with her new guns, he is noticeably angry, but then his right arm moves to attack her by itself.
 He holds it back and calmly states that he would kill her with his left if he thought it would solve anything.

-Tsundere: Toki is this completely toward her husband.
-San also has elements of it.
+Tsundere: Toki is this toward her husband; loving but also gives him a hard time.
+San has elements of it.